rjacobsen0/NonprofitDonationForm/README.md

    where it says "Providing overrides from modules".
 Actually it looks like settings.php is not the right place.
 Instead I'll set them on http://localhost/drupal/admin/config/stripe.
 Curiosity got me to read up on where config information is stored.

+   - If this were a live site I would get a certificate and use https.
+This page is helpful https://www.drupal.org/https-information
+   We are getting a console message: "You may test your Stripe.js integration over HTTP.
+However, live Stripe.js integrations must use HTTPS."

+   - At this point I need a debugger but I don't have one.
+I took a break to install Xdebug, but it's not working yet.

+   - I'm getting two warnings and an error in the console.
+     + Unrecognized token creation parameter parameter: first_name is not a recognized parameter.
+This may cause issues with your integration in the future.
+     + Unrecognized token creation parameter parameter: last_name is not a recognized parameter.
+This may cause issues with your integration in the future.
+     + Error: POST http://localhost/drupal/nonprofit_donation_form 500 (500 Service unavailable (with message))